d-owusu/cdc-vaccination-history/README.md

 # cdc-vaccination-history

-Using git actions, i track changes to covid vaccination data
+Using git actions, i track changes to covid vaccination data on the cdc website